 Dziga Vertov Does Cartoons: Soviet Toys (1924)

-Vertov translates heavily invested Socialist ideas, such as the union of proletarian and peasants, into an animate sequence of morphing the two characters into one body, and uses the trade of classical cartoon gags (devouring a person) to present his Marxist ideology.
-Stylistically, Soviet Toys has a lot of affinities with the simple drawings that Winsor McCay used in his own cartoons.
+Vertov translates heavily invested Socialist ideas, such as the union of the proletariat and peasants, into an animated sequence of morphing the two characters into one body, and uses the trope of classical cartoon gags (devouring a person) to present his Marxist ideology.
+Stylistically, Soviet Toys has a lot of affinities with the simple drawings that Winsor McCay used in his cartoons.

 Also like McCay, Vertov manages to infuse his propaganda with two self-referential sequences (called "advertisements").